wareya/BBAE/src/design.md

 In LLVM terms, all pointers passed to all functions are considered captured, unless the compiler can analyze the callee and determine otherwise.

-All pointers whose exact values (aside from whether or not they're null) contribute to a value stored in memory are considered to be captured in that value and any consequent values.
+All pointers whose exact values (aside from whether or not they're null) contribute to a value (stored in memory or otherwise) are considered to be captured in that value and any consequent values.

-If the compiler loses track of where a given pointer is captured, then any calls to functions that can see state that the callee does not know about must be considered to potentially modify the data pointed to by that pointer, the compiler can determine otherwise.
+If the compiler loses track of where a given pointer is captured, then any calls to functions that can see state that the callee does not know about must be considered to potentially modify the data pointed to by that pointer, unless the compiler can determine otherwise.

 Values with unknown capturing sources (e.g. values passed into a function from external code) are assumed to capture any pointers that have been captured by globals or external code.